FREE SHIPPING on orders of $85 or more

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 Abis has been spelled Abbey, Aba, Abbe, Abbie, Abey, Abbeys, Aby and others.

 This web page shows only a small excerpt of our Abis research.
-Another 137 words (10 lines of text) covering the years 1219 and 1370 are included under the topic Early Abis History in all our PDF Extended History products.
+Another 137 words (10 lines of text) covering the years 1219 and 1370 are included under the topic Early Abis History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Abis Notables in all our PDF Extended History products.
+More information is included under the topic Early Abis Notables in all our PDF Extended History products and printed products wherever possible.

 The Abis Family Crest was acquired from the Houseofnames.com archives.
 The Abis Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.